 - A. Diversified approach should be adopted to produce desirable learning outcomes, which will include cross disciplinary learning using mentors, labs, case studies, games, etc. in place of traditional lecture-based delivery. - i.
-Student clubs/ bodies/ departments will be created for organizing awards. competitions, bootcamps, workshops, etc. These bodies will be involved in DGI strategy planning to ensure enhancement of the student's thinking and responding ability. - ii.
+Student clubs/ bodies/ departments will be created for organizing competitions, workshops, awards. etc. These bodies will bootcamps, be involved in DGI strategy planning to ensure enhancement of the student's thinking and responding ability. - ii.
 DGI will start annual 'INNOVATION & ENTREPRENEURSHIP AWARD' to recognize outstanding ideas, successful enterprises and contributors for promoting innovation and enterprises ecosystem within the University. - iii.
 For creating awareness among the students, the teaching methods will include case studies on business failure and real-life experience reports by startups. - iv.
 Tolerating and encouraging failures: Our systems are not designed for tolerating and encouraging failure.
 Failures need to be elaborately discussed and debated to imbibe that failure is a part of life, thus helping in reducing the social stigma associated with it.
 Very importantly, this will be a part of institute philosophy and culture. - v.
 Innovation champions will be nominated from within the students/ faculty/ staff for each department/ stream of study. - B. Entrepreneurship education will be imparted to students at curricular/ co- curricular/ extracurricular level through elective/ short term or long-term courses on innovation, entrepreneurship and venture development.
 Validated learning outcomes will be made available to the students.

-- i.
-Integration of expertise of the external stakeholders will be done in the entrepreneurship education to evolve a culture of collaboration and engagement with external environment. - ii.
+- i. of stakeholders will done Integration of expertise the external he the culture of collaboration entrepreneurship education evolve and engagement with external environment. - ii.
 In the beginning of every academic session, DGI will conduct an induction program about the importance of Innovation and Entrepreneurship, so that freshly inducted students are made aware about the entrepreneurial agenda of the institute and available support systems.
 Curriculum for the entrepreneurship education will be continuously updated based on entrepreneurship research outcomes.
 This will also include case studies on failures. - iii.
 Industry linkages will be leveraged for conducting research and survey on trends in technology, research, innovation, and market intelligence. - iv.
 Sensitization of students will be done for their understanding on expected learning outcomes. - v.
 Student innovators, startups, experts must be engaged in the dialogue process while developing the strategy so that it becomes need based. - vi.
 Customized teaching and training materials will be developed for startups. - vii.
 It must be noted that not everyone can become an entrepreneur.
 The entrepreneur is a leader, who would convert an innovation successfully into a product, others may join the leader and work for the startup.
 It is important to understand that entrepreneurship is about risk taking.
-One must carefully evaluate whether a student is capable and willing to take risk. - C. Pedagogical changes need to be done to ensure that maximum number of student projects and innovations based around real life challenges. are DGI for interventions developed by the inculcating Learning entrepreneurial culture will be constantly reviewed and updated.
+One must carefully evaluate whether a student is capable and willing to take risk. - C. Pedagogical changes need to be done to ensure that maximum number of student projects and innovations based around real life challenges. are the interventions developed by DGI for inculcating Learning entrepreneurial culture will be constantly reviewed and updated.